-Ph.D. in Human Resources Management and Organizational Behavior, McMaster University, Hamilton, Ontario, Canada
+Ph.D. in Human Resources and Organization Behavior, McMaster University, Hamilton, Ontario, Canada

 M.B.A. in Business Administration, Tennessee State University, Nashville, Tennessee, USA

 M.P.A. in Public Administration, Tennessee State University, Nashville, Tennessee, USA

 B.A. in Public Relation and minor in Business Administration, Yarmouk University, Irbid, Jordan

 Prior to joining academia, Dr. Ababneh worked as a financial analyst and a small business consultant in the USA.
 He also worked as a recruitment consultant in Canada.
 Before joining AUD, Dr. Ababneh taught in Canada at the University of Guelph and McMaster University.

 Over the past years, Dr. Ababneh taught a number of courses, including: Leadership, Organizational Behavior, Group Dynamics, Human Resources Management, Strategic Human Resources Planning, Recruitment and Selection, Managing Change and Innovation, Business Ethics, and Introduction to Business.